zacanger/niddesa/book/00-introduction.md

 since _dhamma_ could refer to a method, a fact, anything that exists, the Truth, a law, the Law, etc.; hopefully I haven't made too many mistakes here.

+The Niddesa uses the same lists of synonyms and similes to explain similar or identical phrases and passages, sometimes several times within the same chapter.
 For readability, I have omitted some stock passages which are repeated verbatim, as well as concluding sentences of each paragraph when they simply repeat the first sentence, and concluding repetitions after the explanation of each verse.